Gruber

 });

-Next, we define our configuration schema.
-This is both definition of the shape and how to parse the configuration.
+Next, we use it to define the application's configuration.
+This is a definition of the shape of, and how to parse the configuration.
 Configuration works with a precedence of cli argument > environment variable > configuration file > fallback.

 The idea is that you always have a strongly-typed configuration available to use, so other parts of your app can rely on it.
 For each value in the configuration you specify its fallback and optionally how to pull a value from the CLI or environment variables.